128technology/docs/docs/plugin_ipsec_client.md

 A new config option has been added to enable libreswan features that are not made available as first class configuration.

-- **PLUGIN-1591** Add cpu, memory & status tracking for ipsec services
+- **PLUGIN-1591** Add cpu, memory, and  status tracking for ipsec services.

 The system will now track the cpu, memory and usage information for various IPSec client related processes.